 The parole prognosis is determined through the "salient factor score."
 That score determines which column in the guideline table is to be used to find the guideline for the particular offender.
 The method of determining the salient factor score is indicated on the worksheet on the following page.
-Instructions for completing the worksheet are found at United States Parole Commission, Procedures Manual 53 (§ 2.20-07) (Jan.
-1983, as amended by Rules & Proc.
-Memos 83/1 & 83/2).
+Instructions for completing the worksheet are found at United States Parole Commission, Rules and Procedures Manual 66-72 (§ 2.20-06) (Oct.
+1984), as amended by Rules and Procedures Memorandum No. 2, at 219-20 (1985).
 These instructions are available in probation offices.

 The salient factor score is based entirely on information about the offender that antedates incarceration on the present charge.
 The commission has concluded, on the basis of empirical studies, that behavior during incarceration is not a good statistical predictor of parole success.
 The commission thus does not attempt to determine when an offender is "ready" for release in the sense of having been rehabilitated.
-The rationale for using the salient factor score is essentially incapacitative: higher-risk offenders are incarcerated longer not because it is thought that longer incarcer-
+The rationale for using the salient factor score is essentially incapacitative: Higher-risk offenders are incarcerated longer not because it is thought that longer incarceration will change their risk status, but because it will reduce the opportunities for further criminal conduct.